andrewtong0/ItemsInSpace/README.md

 ## Latest Updates:
 - Array of region names on the associated spreadsheet to cross reference a single region is now a valid input option

+## Planned Changes:
+- Adding in array of region specifications (dimension coordinates) for a single spreadsheet reference